videolan/x265/doc/reST/cli.rst

 .. option:: --rskip, --no-rskip

-	In rdlevels 5 and 6 measure 2Nx2N merge candidates and compare it with inter2Nx2N;if no residual is found, then do not recurse to higher depths for depths > 0.
-At depth 0 recursion is allowed even when the residual is zero.
-	In rdlevels 4 and below additional heuristics such as neighbour costs are used to skip recursion when there is no residual after measuring 2Nx2N merge candidates.
+	This option determines early exit from CU depth recursion.
+When a skip CU is found, additional heuristics (depending on rd-level) are used to decide whether to terminate recursion.
+In rdlevels 5 and 6, comparison with inter2Nx2N is used, while at rdlevels 4 and neighbour costs are used to skip recursion.
+	Provides minimal quality degradation at good performance gains when enabled.

+	Default: enabled, disabled for :option:`--tune grain`

 .. option:: --fast-intra, --no-fast-intra